-For on-premises file systems, EFS File Sync provides a fast and simple way to securely sync existing file systems into Amazon EFS.
-EFS File Sync works over any network connection, including with AWS Direct Connect.
-AWS Direct Connect provides a high bandwidth and lower latency dedicated network connection, over which you can mount your EFS file systems.
+AWS DataSync provides a fast way to securely sync existing file systems with Amazon EFS.
+DataSync works over any network connection, including with AWS Direct Connect or AWS VPN.
+EFS, DataSync, and Direct Connect without Amazon or AWS.
 You can also use standard Linux copy tools to move data files to Amazon EFS.

-Scale and Performance
+Scale and performance

 Q. How much data can I store?